-- No earth rod required.
+- No earth rod is required.
 This may mean less disruption eg digging into your drive etc to install an earth rod. ⭐️

 - Some users have reported that the glow from the charger is very bright at night and there is no way of turning this down or off. ❌

-- Solar option isn’t yet available. ❌
+- The solar option isn’t yet available. ❌

 - Not set up for multiple user accounts. ❌

 Who is Wallbox?